The Advantages Of Membership

 You join a family of over 8500 members; some who are members by tradition and others who made a smart, cooperative choice.

 Receiving distribution services from a not-for-profit cooperative means your distribution tariff payments are not leaking out of Alberta in the form of stockholder gains; rather members save by receiving distribution from Battle River Power Coop year after year.
-Taking a 10 year period from 2007 – total member savings was $58 M and the average individual member saved almost $7000.00–savings that remain in the hands of members to spend in rural Alberta communities, contributing to rural economic prosperity.
+Taking a 12 year period from 2007 – total member savings was $68.4 M and the average individual member saved almost $8100.00–savings that remain in the hands of members to spend in rural Alberta communities, contributing to rural economic prosperity.

 We support community by coordinating vegetation management and capital project work with the 13 Municipal Districts and Counties in our service area.
 Leveraging the workforce and schedules for these activities makes efficient use of tax dollars and generates further savings to members and taxpayers.

-We developed rural initiatives like the Membership Benefit Program, which promotes rural businesses to our members providing a diverse selection of goods and services they can purchase locally.
+We developed rural initiatives like the Member Value Program, which promotes rural businesses to our members providing a diverse selection of goods and services they can purchase locally.

 We support community through free public safety training initiatives – EMS, Fire Departments, and Schools across 13 counties.